Consumer Directed HealthSelectSM Health Savings Accounts

 It’s up to you, as the account holder, to make sure the total deposits to your HSA don’t go over the IRS’ annual maximum for the calendar year.
 If you go over the annual maximum, you could have to pay taxes on the additional deposits, as well as a penalty to the IRS.

 Yes.
 The State of Texas will contribute to eligible employees’ and retirees’ Optum Bank HSAs on a pre-tax basis.
-The Plan Year 2024 state contribution amount for eligible employees and retirees is $45 per month ($540 per year) for an individual account or $90 per month ($1,080 per year) for a family account.
+The Plan Year 2024 and Plan Year 2025 state contribution amount for eligible employees and retirees is $45 per month ($540 per year) for an individual account or $90 per month ($1,080 per year) for a family account.
 A member will get the state's contribution only if he or she opens an HSA with Optum Bank.

 In general, an employee or retiree is eligible to get the state's contribution to an HSA if they get the state’s contribution to their health insurance premium and are not eligible for Medicare.
 Active employees can check with their HR department to make sure they're eligible to get the state’s HSA contribution.
 Retirees can contact ERS.
 You also should review IRS regulations, or talk to a financial or tax advisor to make sure you’re eligible to open an HSA under IRS rules.